If you’ve been a staunch supporter of progress until now, that’s perfectly fine, but now we all know a bit better.

 Unlike graphs, Life doesn’t usually unfolds in a net linear exponential way, and the equations that govern it is far more intricate than the relationship between two axes.

-We have accomplished some of our wildest dreams for the 21st century, we have gotten there and in some ways unexpectedly much further.
-The way technology, telecommunications, and the forever evolving internet had shaped our lives, our world is worthy of our deepest wonderment and awe.
+We’ve achieved some of the most ambitious aspirations we had for the 21st century, even surpassed many of them.
+The way technology, telecommunications, and the ever-evolving internet have shaped our existence is truly remarkable, worthy of our deepest wonder and awe.

-Collapse, world crisis, climate change, pandemics, are some of the “Big Pauses” and falls that life also imposes in its flow.
-In a way these are only the full impact of the consequences that we have to deal with from our avid action towards progress however we imagine it.
+Collapse, world crisis, climate change, pandemics, are some of the “Big Pauses” and falls that life imposes in its flow.

 In a sense, these problems we face are the stern consequences of our pursuit of progress, and of how we’ve envisioned it, but our vision of progress can change and trace different directions !

 So, what visions should be shaping our forthcoming accelerated future?
 Is it more production ?Can we still us GPD as an universal measurement ?
 Should we continue reducing costs and externalizing them?